¼ UK Consumers Spend More than 5 hours on Social Media

 55% say that they won’t buy a product or service if it’s next to dangerous content on social media feeds.

-However, brands can still make a lot of money through social media advertising by using technology to control the context in which their ads appear:
+However, brands can still make a lot of money through social media advertising.
+Using technology to control the context in which their ads appear:

 47% of people like brands whose in-feed social ads show up next to content that fits with a brand’s picture

-46%of people are more likely to buy a product or service if it is linked to the content they are viewing on their social feed
+46%of people are more likely to buy a product or service if it is link to the content they are viewing on their social feed

 53% of people are more likely to remember an in-feed ad if its message is connected to the content next to it

-The regional VP of Agency Partnerships, EMEA at Integral Ad Science said: It’s clear that people are using social media and that brands are spending money on ads on social media.
+The regional VP of Agency Partnerships, EMEA at Integral Ad Science said: It’s clear that people are using social media and that brands are spending money on ads on media.
 There are no signs that this is going to slow down.
-Hyper-growing social networks are a magnet for attention and engagement, and they could be a source of money for marketers who spend their ad dollars wisely.
+Hyper-growing social networks are a magnet for attention and engagement.
+They could be a source of money for marketers who spend their ad dollars wisely.